Register for remote proctoring

 Candidates are required to create a ProctorU account immediately after completing their test registration with ACER.
 Candidates must use the same email for both their ACER and ProctorU account.
-The LAT Office will liaise with the candidate to organise a suitable test session with ProctorU and send a written confirmation email to the candidate when the remote proctoring test session has been confirmed.
+Either the LAT Office will liaise with the candidate to organise a suitable test session with ProctorU or the candidate can schedule their own session.
 The scheduled test start time will be strictly prescribed as follows:

-- For candidates residing in Australia – a local time equivalent to 10 am AEST on Thursday 30 September 2021.
+- For candidates residing in Australia, a local time equivalent to a time between 9 am and 5 pm AEST on Thursday 30 September 2021.

-- For overseas candidates, a suitable local time that corresponds to a time between 10 am and 6 pm AEST on Thursday 30 September 2021will be arranged with each candidate.
+- For overseas candidates, a suitable local time that corresponds to a time between 9 am and 5 pm AEST on Thursday 30 September 2021 will be arranged with each candidate.